 5. Taking Public Transportation

-About 5% of commuters are straphangers, bus riders, and other transit users.
+About 5% of commuters are straphangers, bus riders, and other transit users, according to U.S. Census data.
 While a mass-transit commute to work is not costless, it can certainly save money on a per-trip basis.

 The only downside is that the ability to commute to work by public transit is often largely determined by locale.
 Someone who works in an area with a public transit system that serves the office can choose to live somewhere with efficient access to that system.